 Mr. Heiss outlined the proposed future meeting dates for the following twelve months.
+He also stated the joint Administrative/Executive Committees conference call on May 31st would be cancelled.

 B. Strategic Plan Implementation Progress Report

 Mr. Heiss provided an update on the implementation of Strategic Plan goals.